patricktrahan/DuplicatePhotoFinder/README.txt

 Click Delete Selected to clean up duplicates.

 ⚠️ Disclaimer
-This tool permanently deletes files.
-Be careful when selecting files to remove.
-It is recommended to back up your data before running bulk deletions.
+This tool now sends files to the recycle bin rather than permanently deleting.

 🛠️ Tech Stack
 Python 3